NicholasDundas/truthtable-c-refactor/README.md

   - CMakeLists.txt

 # Specifications

 Prints out a binary truth table of a circuit read in via a file.
+Below are the various language features and a simple program to show you how to write your own.

 ## Standard Circuit Declaration